marhoy/nrk-download/README.md

 $ git clone https://github.com/marhoy/nrk-download.git
 $ pip install --user -e nrk-download
 ```
 You will then be able to use the tool as usual, but the installation will be a pointer to your local repository.
-Whatever changes you do in your local repository will have immediate effect on the "installation".
+Whatever changes you make in your local repository will have immediate effect on the "installation".

-# Uninstalling
+# Uninstalling nrkdownload
 To unistall nrkdownload, just type:
 ```
 $ pip uninstall nrkdownload